csecht/opencv-contour-utility/README.md

 from the downloaded GitHub repository folder, run this command

     pip install -r requirements.txt

 Alternative commands (system dependent):

     python3 -m pip install -r requirements.txt (recommended for all systems) py -m pip install -r requirements.txt (Windows)

 ### Known Issues:
 In macOS 13 and Windows10, proper scaling of image windows is not automatic.
-All windows may need to be manually resized it they are too large to easly navigate, or use the `--scale` command line option as explained above.
+All windows may need to be manually resized it they are too large to easily navigate, or use the `--scale` command line option as explained above.
 Ideas for configuring window management in Mac or Windows are welcome.

 ### Screenshots:
 All screenshots are from a Ubuntu Linux platform.
 For Windows and macOS platforms, trackbar names are much shorter, but text reporting of current settings is the same for all platforms.